Holic75/Baldurs-gate-dnd-3.5/README.md

 At 10th level, Dwarven Defender’s bonuses to Strength, Constitution and AC each increase to +4, and bonus on saves increases to +2.
 At 17th level, the character is no longer subject to fatigue effects after Defensive Stance.
 ```
+- Halting Blow: starting frome level 5, while in defensive stance, if Dwarven defender hits a foe with the attack, the latter will be unable to move for 10 seconds.
 – Gains 5% resistance to crushing, slashing, piercing, and missile damage at level 3 and every 3 levels thereafter to a maximum of 50% at level 30.
 – High Savingthrows vs. Spell
 – Hit Die: d12